From Fruit Fly To Stink Eye: Searching For Anger's Animal Roots

 "They fight over females, they fight over food, they threaten each other, they put their wings up in the air, they charge at each other," he says.

-But does aggressive behavior mean a fruit fly gets angry the way Lewis Black does?
+But does aggressive behavior mean a fruit fly gets angry the way Black does?
 Anderson says that depends on how you define the term.

 "We use anger subjectively to refer to our experience, our conscious experience, of rage, the feeling that you are about to explode, the feeling of irritation," he says.

 Black feels that way a lot.
-And he's spent decades thinking about how anger works in his own brain.
+And he has spent decades thinking about how anger works in his own brain.

 "My anger comes from a collection of things that occur during the course of a day that build up," he says.
 "So by the end of a day, six or seven things have happened to me that have gone into my anger bank."

 What kinds of things?
-During an hour-long conversation, Black offers a sampler: "Idiotic debates that go on in Congress, health care, your cable provider, chemicals that we allow to be dumped, sensitivity training, the president, the Iraq war, exercise."
+During an hourlong conversation, Black offers a sampler: "Idiotic debates that go on in Congress, health care, your cable provider, chemicals that we allow to be dumped, sensitivity training, the president, the Iraq War, exercise."

 Animals presumably have other triggers.
 And, of course, there's no way to know for sure how an animal is feeling.

-So Anderson and other scientists focus on animals' behavior, and on biological changes like heart rate, hormone levels and brain activity.
+So Anderson and other scientists focus on animals' behavior and on biological changes like heart rate, hormone levels and brain activity.

 By those measures, Anderson says, there is strong evidence that animals experience some sort of internal state that drives their aggressive behavior.
 "I'm comfortable calling that state anger as long as we are clear that we're not [referring] to the subjective feeling," he says.